Texas A&M University and Texas A&M University Health Science Center* Holiday Calendar

 Once the state has determined the number of holiday dates, the Texas A&M Registrar makes initial holiday schedule recommendations based on the established academic calendar, with feedback from a number of campus groups, before being routed to the Office of the Provost for approval.
 The approved recommendations are then forwarded to the University President, the Chancellor, and ultimately, holidays are established by the Texas A&M System Board of Regents.

 Factors that are considered when holidays are set are: the academic schedule (when classes start and end each semester and the minimum number of class days), what day of the week some traditional, moving holidays fall (such as July 4th), and National holidays (Martin Luther King Jr. Day).

-The holiday schedule for the following fiscal year is generally finalized and posted in June.
+The holiday schedule for the upcoming fiscal year is generally finalized and posted in June.
 The fiscal year begins September 1.

 Holiday Pay Eligibility

 A leave-eligible employee in a position of 50% (excluding employees in a position requiring student status) effort or above must work or be in a paid leave status any portion of the last scheduled working day before a holiday and be in a paid leave status (or work) for any portion of the next scheduled day after a holiday to be eligible for holiday pay.
 Exception: an employee will be paid for the designated December holidays if s/he is in a paid status or working for any portion of the last scheduled workday before the holiday period begins.
 The employee will be paid for a designated January 1 holiday if s/he returns to work (or is in a paid leave status) for a portion of the next scheduled work day following the holiday.
 A portion of a scheduled work day, for holiday pay eligibility purposes, is defined to be at least 15 minutes.